DioxusLabs/dioxus/docs/guide/src/getting_started/index.md

 # Getting Started

-This section will help you get started with your Dioxus project!
+This section will help you set up your Dioxus project!

 ## Prerequisites